Arlene Foster: Personal life

-Arlene Foster has three children with her husband Brian.
+Arlene Foster married her husband Brian, nephew of the Ulster Unionist Party politician Sam Foster, on 24 August 1995 in Lisnaskea.
+They have three children, a daughter and two sons.
 In 2008, she was recognised as Assembly member of the year at the Women in Public Life Awards.
 She and her family live on the outskirts of Brookeborough, a village in the east of County Fermanagh.
+Foster is a member of the Church of Ireland.

 In 2020, Foster successfully sued TV doctor Christian Jessen for defamation over his claim of a relationship with a protection officer.
 Jessen, a presenter on the Channel 4 show Embarrassing Bodies, with over 300,000 Twitter followers, sent a first tweet on 23 December 2019, which was retweeted over 500 times and subsequently sent further "aggravating" tweets.
 On 27 May 2021, Mr Justice McAlinden ordered Dr Jessen to pay damages of £125,000 and Foster's legal costs.